 Since the pandemic began, all of us have been forced to adapt to a lifestyle we were not used to.
 For people dealing with alcohol and substance abuse, life has become incredibly challenging.
 The good news is, many addiction treatment facilities have quickly adapted their practices.
 Telehealth options are available now, or if you prefer, there are also options for in-person therapy well to patients who desperately need it.

-There is a lot of false information and myths about covid going around at this moment and these myths are very dangerous to everyone, and especially to those battling addiction problems.
+There is a lot of false information and myths about covid going around at this moment and these myths are very dangerous to everyone, especially to those battling addiction problems.
 This is why it is very important for you or your loved one to get the right support and treatment from the right recovery addiction centers so that you can recover at your own pace.

 In conclusion, the pandemic has impacted our health care systems negatively.
-During this difficult time, we have seen that most of the countries were not ready to deal with such a huge outbreak.
+During this challenging time, we have seen that most countries were not ready to deal with such a huge outbreak.
 There were a lot of problems with medical equipment, medicine, hospital beds, shortage of staff, etc. The easiest way at the beginning was to redirect all the supplies and the workforce to taking care of virus patients and as a result, other departments suffered.

 Oncologic patients did not get the care they needed, primary health care was under a lot of stress, surgeries were canceled or postponed for a long time, and in-person therapy and consultations were canceled too.

-Fortunately, now, the health care system is getting back on track little by little and in-person consultations are available again.
+Fortunately, now, the healthcare system is getting back on track little by little and in-person consultations are available again.